 In the 1790s, cabin windows were spaced few and far between for protection and insulation purposes.
 We do not know if David Vance originally installed glass windows.
 There were no glass manufacturers nearby, so if he did, they would have been costly to import.

-The windows and doors serve a new purpose for the reconstructed cabin—to allow light in and provide a space for visitors to peer in.
-The windows have glass panes with a coat of UV protectant, which gives the windows a blue-ish tint, and helps keep the historic artifacts inside from fading due to sun damage.
+The current windows and doors serve a new purpose for the reconstructed cabin—to allow light in and provide a space for visitors to peer in.
+These windows have glass panes with a coat of UV protectant, which gives the windows a blue-ish tint, and helps keep the historic artifacts inside from fading due to sun damage.